 Topical corticosteroids can lead to thin skin, red skin lesions and acne.

 Side effects of injected corticosteroids

 Injected corticosteroids can cause temporary side effects near the site of the injection, including skin thinning, loss of color in the skin, and intense pain — also known as post-injection flare.
 Other signs and symptoms may include facial flushing, insomnia and high blood sugar.
 Doctors usually limit corticosteroid injections to three or four a year, depending on each patient's situation.

 To get the most benefit from corticosteroid medications with the least amount of risk:

-- Try lower doses or intermittent dosing.
+- Ask your doctor about trying lower doses or intermittent dosing.
 Newer forms of corticosteroids come in various strengths and lengths of action.
 Ask your doctor about using low-dose, short-term medications or taking oral corticosteroids every other day instead of daily.